maybleMyers/chromaforge/README.md

 use a very long positive prompt and a very long negative prompt.
 forge doesn't seem to work with all quantized model, Q4_K_S fail, but Q4_1 work

+To update to torch 2.7.0 with cuda 12.8 on windows, navigate to your home directory ie c:/chromaforge and run these commands: venv/scripts/activate
+ pip install torch==2.7.0+cu128 torchvision==0.22.0+cu128 --index-url https://download.pytorch.org/whl/cu128

 ## Changlog

 5/25/2025
     Add support for sage and flash attention from this pr: https://github.com/lllyasviel/stable-diffusion-webui-forge/pull/2881  from @spawner1145
-    use the methods by adding --use-sage-attention or --use-flash-attention
+    use the methods by adding --use-sage-attention or --use-flash-attention  ... upon testing by a few people does not seem to have an increase on speed at all.
 5/18/2025
     Update to latest version of forge.
 Fix broken queuing.